+If you are like many folks in the U.S., the 4th of July means turning a midweek holiday into a long weekend.
 Many of you will say you are looking forward to a BBQ with friends and family.
 Others are looking forward to an opportunity to tackle a household project.
 My creative friends are likely planning lots of writing time with the luxury of extra time.
+Yet, when I ask clients what they most look forward to for a long weekend, usually the subject of rest or escaping from feeling burnout surfaces.

-On the other hand, there are a number of people who would admit that what they’re looking forward to catching up on sleep.
-If a three-day weekend only brings to mind thoughts of sleeping late, taking naps, and laying by the pool to get some rest, in the guise of sun worship, then you, my friend, may be living a life in reaction mode.
+If a holiday – or even a regular weekend – only brings to mind thoughts of sleeping late, taking naps, and laying by the pool to get some rest, in the guise of sun worship, then you, my friend, may be living a life in reaction mode.

 What if I told you that in order to live a life that is happier and full of action (instead of reaction), creativity and joy, you need to get plenty of rest on a regular basis.
-What if I reminded you that rest isn’t just for weekends and holidays?

 When a client tells me how exhausted and depleted he is feeling, I ask about his daily routine.
 Often, I hear stories of high-stress clients, late night reviews of contracts, and a constant flow of information via phone and email.
 There are mornings of skipping exercise, coffee for breakfast, no lunch, and a heavy dinner accompanied by a cocktail (or three) and several glasses of wine.
 Then, after dinner, there are dozes of emails to return and meeting minutes to type.
 Finally, around midnight, he falls into bed, only to fight regular bouts of insomnia due to the volume of information flowing in his head.